Alcampopiano/hypothesize/CONTRIBUTING.md

 ```

 You can have a single clone of the repository that points to both your fork and
 the main package repository.
-These pointers to GitHub are called "remotes" .
+These pointers to GitHub are called "remotes".
-On your local clone you should run:
+On your local clone you should run

 ```
 $ git remote add upstream https://github.com/Alcampopiano/hypothesize.git